 Build your app with a subscription model in mind that has users pay a recurring fee for access.
 To make this valuable, you’ll want to focus on delivering on new, useful content that’s fun on a regular basis so users have a reason to keep coming back.

 Or, take the hybrid approach with a combination of freemium and subscription models; your subscription could offer extra bonuses to entice the most dedicated fans.

 Create in-app purchases that encourage users to spend money to make the game go faster, introduce new features and benefits, or remove any established barriers.
 This can also be supplemented of course with in-app ads.

 Ready to publish your app?
 Click here to get started today and find out how you can start creating mobile app content that’s worth paying for.

 About the author: Sara Penchina, Global Content Marketing Manager

 Sara has 5+ years of B2B marketing and communications experience for companies in the advertising, marketing, tech, and media industries.
 At MoPub, she's currently focused on developing and executing content marketing strategy and activities supporting MoPub's market education, brand awareness, and lead generation initiatives.
-She lives in NYC and when she's not at work, you can find her at a barre or yoga class, practicing boxing (her latest fitness obsession), or planning her next trip.
+She lives in Brooklyn and is a certified yoga instructor.
+When she's not at work, you can find her at a barre or yoga class, practicing boxing (her latest fitness obsession), or planning her next trip.